DaveSkender/Stock.Indicators/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ] My code follows the existing style, code structure, and naming taxonomy
+- [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have performed a self-review of my own code and included any verifying manual calculations
-- [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] I have made corresponding changes to the documentation
+- [ ] I have added or updated unit tests that prove my fix is effective or that my feature works, and achieves sufficient code coverage.
+New and existing unit tests pass locally and in the build (below) with my changes
 - [ ] My changes generate no new warnings and running code analysis does not produce any issues
-- [ ] I have added or updated unit tests that prove my fix is effective or that my feature works, and achieves sufficient code coverage
 - [ ] I have added or run the performance tests that depict optimal execution times
-- [ ] New and existing unit tests pass locally and in the build (below) with my changes
+- [ ] I have made corresponding changes to the documentation